 Visual communication design is the communication of information and ideas through visual representation.
-It is all around us.
-It touches our lives every day in forms such as packaging, brochures, web sites, advertisements, books, magazines, movie titles, television commercials, logos, posters, and signage, to name a few.
-The visual communication design tracks at NKU are designed to develop each student as a creative, sophisticated visual communicator, an engaged design citizen, and a strong, critical thinker.
-Through a sequentially structured course of study and a wide variety of creative experiences, students develop their own individual style, career, and personal goals based on their strengths and interests.
-Our graduates are spread throughout the professional design community in a wide range of competitive and respected positions.
+It touches our lives every day in forms such as corporate identity, packaging, web sites, books, magazines, movie titles, promotional materials, logos, posters, exhibitions and signage, to name a few.
+The visual communication design BA and BFA tracks at NKU are designed to develop each student as a creative, sophisticated visual communicator, an engaged design citizen, and a strong, critical thinker.
+Through a sequentially structured course of study and a wide variety of creative experiences, students develop their design voice as well as their career and personal goals based on their strengths and interests.
+Graduates are employed widely in the professional design community in a range of competitive and respected organizations and positions.

 Located on the third floor of the Fine Arts Center, visual communication design both the computer labs and traditional studio spaces, we are wired for success in an Apple Macintosh environment.
 Students have access to high quality input and output devices, including digital projectors, flatbed and slide scanners, and color and black-and-white laser printers.
 The labs are outfitted with the latest versions of industry-standard software.
 There is also a letterpress facility to honor historical processes where students can work out ideas for artist bookmaking, design and printmaking.

 The visual communication design tracks require admittance via a competitive portfolio review — after the foundations and introductory coursework sequence has been completed — during the middle of the sophomore year.
 A student must pass this review to be eligible to continue taking courses in the graphic design program.

 The BA is a general studies degree, teaching the student about design from a broad point of view.
 This degree requires either a minor or an area of concentration outside of the visual arts, expounding upon the general studies thrust of this degree.